dywisor/roverlay/doc/rst/usage.rst

  Implementation Overview
 =========================

-<< there's also in-code documentation for which html files can be generated
+This chapter gives an in-depth overview of how roverlay works.
-using pydoc >>
+Code documentation is also available and html pages for it can be created with ``make pydoc`` in the *R Overlay src directory* or by using pydoc directly.

 -------------
  PackageInfo